deepjavalibrary/djl-serving/serving/docs/lmcache_performance.md

 - Calculates cache sizes based on model size and instance resources
 - Utilizes LMCache's LazyMemoryAllocator to reduce startup time
 - Sets up both CPU and disk backends with appropriate sizes
-- Generates the LMCache configuration file automatically
 - Requires `maxWorkers=1` (automatically enforced)
+- Only supported for Tensor Parallelism

-**Note**: Auto-configuration is designed for single model deployments.
-If serving multiple model copies on the same server, use manual configuration.
+**Note**: Auto-configuration is designed for serving a single model per container instance.
+For serving multiple models or model copies use SageMaker's Inference Components which ensures resource isolation between models and model copies.

 ## Deployment Recommendations